jnbli/Yolo-Package-Detection/README.md

-# Xilinx Package Detection using Yolo
+# Package Detection using Yolo

 This set of Notebooks was taken from https://github.com/nicknochnack/YOLO-Drowsiness-Detection by following the [Youtube Tutorial](https://youtu.be/tFNJGim3FXw) from
 Nicholas Renotte's [YouTube channel](https://www.youtube.com/c/nicholasrenotte).
 The differences are the training dataset was modified to detect packages.